Everything you need to know about press releases

 People: a story with emotion or recognition

-Check beforehand if your story contains one or more of these elements.
+Check in advance whether your story contains one or more of these elements.
 If not?
-Then look for a better hook. here we give you 6 pieces of advice for a newsworthy press release
+Then look for a better hook.
+Here we give you 6 tips for a newsworthy press release

 What are common mistakes in press releases?

-Vague or woolly language ("which," "unburdening," "in the context of")
+Vague or woolly language ('which', 'unburden', 'in the context of')

 No news value

-In our blog post "These 6 words don't belong in a press release" you can read exactly which terms are better to avoid.
+In our blog post “These 6 words do not belong in a press release” you can read exactly which terms you should avoid.

 What is an embargo?

-An embargo is an agreement with a journalist not to publish information until after an agreed time.
-This gives editors time to dig deeper into the subject.
-Use an embargo only if there is real relevance or complexity that requires extra preparation.
+An embargo is an agreement with a journalist to publish information only after an agreed time.
+This gives editors time to delve deeper into the subject.
+Only use an embargo if there is actual relevance or complexity that requires extra preparation.

 We explain why you should or should not use an embargo

-What do you do after sending out your press release?
+What do you do after sending your press release?

-After dispatch, the real work begins: follow up with interested journalists, monitor your media results, share publications internally and via social media, and evaluate what worked or didn't work.
-This is how you get more out of every press moment.
+After sending, the real work only begins: follow up with interested journalists, monitor your media results, share publications internally and via social media, and evaluate what worked and what didn't.
+This way you get more out of every press moment.

-Read more: After sending out your press release, it only begins
+Read more: After sending your press release, it only begins

-What is the best time to send out a press release?
+What is the best time to send a press release?

-Our data from 37,000 press releases shows that it makes surprisingly little difference to your open rate what time you send out your press release.
-The average open rate for press releases is around 43.4% - regardless of the time or day of sending.
-Only messages sent on weekends score slightly lower (just under 40%).
+Our data from 37,000 press releases shows that the time you send your press release makes surprisingly little difference to your open rate.
+The average open rate of press releases is around 43.4% – regardless of the time or day of sending.
+Only messages sent during the weekend score slightly lower (just under 40%).

-There is also little difference in terms of time of day: between 05:00 and 22:00, open rates remain stable between 40% and 46%.
-In short: focus on relevance and content, not on the clock.
-A well-targeted and newsworthy message always arrives - even outside office hours.
+There is also little difference in terms of time: between 05:00 and 22:00 the open rates remain stable between 40% and 46%.
+In short: focus mainly on relevance and content, not on the clock.
+A well-targeted and newsworthy message always arrives – also outside office hours.

 👉 Source: Smart.pr analysis of 37,000 press releases

-How do you follow up a press release professionally?
+How do you professionally follow up on a press release?

-A good follow-up is not a reminder, but an opportunity to provide additional value.
-Call or email only to journalists who actually opened your message.
-You can find this data in a tool like Smart.pr.
-In addition, offer extra value: an interview, additional data, an exclusive insertion.
-Never just ask, "Have you seen it yet?"
-And prefer not to send a follow-up on Friday afternoon at 5 p.m.
+A good follow-up is not a reminder, but an opportunity to offer extra value.
+Only call or email journalists who have actually opened your message.
+You can find this data in a tool such as Smart.pr.
+Also offer extra value: an interview, additional data, an exclusive angle.
+Never just ask: “Have you seen it yet?”
+And preferably don't send a follow-up on Friday afternoon at 5 p.m.

-Pieter Buss of Bureau Busskruit explains here what to do after sending out your press release
+Pieter Buss from Bureau Busskruit explains here what to do after sending your press release